Blynk-Technologies/Blynk-NCP-Driver/docs/Direct usage of BlynkRPC.md

-# Direct usage of BlynkRPC
+# Direct usage of the BlynkRcpDriver

+The driver provides Blynk Cloud API that is very similar to that in [Blynk C++ API documentation](https://docs.blynk.io/en/blynk-library-firmware-api/virtual-pins).
+However, because BlynkRcpDriver is based on C99, the API syntax is different:

 ## Fucntions